 The plot comes and goes as frequent as the moments that plays the family camaraderie up for laughs.
 Sometimes that happens too much and audiences may simply want to get to point.
 This movie could have been shorter to quicken the pace.
 Most of the tale deals with the day in the life of four spirits, and it drifts around too much.
 Until the plot re-establishes itself, at least this film shows off the acting talents of the main cast, including Anthony Head of Buffy fame.
 But soon enough, Humphrey learns about a terrible secret, and it is up to him to save the ghost community at large.

-Despite the hiccups that this movie has for pace, this product can be an enjoyable light-hearted Halloween treat for the entire family.
+Despite the hiccups that The Great Ghost Rescue has for pace, this product can be an enjoyable light-hearted Halloween treat for the entire family.
 There are a few great cinematographic moments that can easily belong on a big screen and some period clothing to marvel at.
 To keep a detail like Winifred continuously dripping wet is much appreciated.
 At least in the UK, there is respect for all the friendly ghosts said to be haunting the land.
 Give them the respect they want and they will leave you alone.

 3 out of 5 Stars